Some of our information has moved to NT.GOV.AU

-He is one of four ambassadors for the 8th Indigenous Economic Development Forum, which is a premier event during October Business Month and will be held at the Darwin Convention Centre from October 23-24.
+He is one of four ambassadors for the 8th Indigenous Economic Development Forum, which is a premier event during October Business Month and will be held at the Darwin Convention Centre on 23 and 24 October.

 “The forum is about empowerment.
 I’m looking forward to the networking opportunities and talking to other Indigenous business owners about their companies.”

 Mr McCue owns Darwin-based Moogie Down Productions, which specialises in graphic design and video production, particularly training and educational videos.

 He founded the business in early 2015 and, like all entrepreneurs, found the going tough at first.

 “But word of mouth in Darwin is second to none and after you’ve done a good job for one client, the work starts coming in.”

 The forum is being staged by the Northern Territory Government, which is committed to Developing the North and maintains that Indigenous socioeconomic development is central to the long term, sustainable growth of the NT.

 It is recognised as one of the largest Indigenous economic development events in Australia.

 The forum will provide a platform to enhance discussions held between Indigenous businesses and other stakeholders during the recent Economic Summit series.